bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 - First plugin version.

 == Upgrade Notice ==

+= 1.1.1 =
+We managed to change a string we shouldn't have changed in Version 1.1.0.
+Sorry about that!

 = 1.1.0 =
 It's time we switch this plugin over to above 1.0 releases.